nicdesousa/MAT-Coding-Challenge/SOLUTION_SRE_README.md

 ![](./images/MAT-Solution-Architecture.png)

 11. When you're done, please remember to terminate your EC2 instance:
-    - <a href="https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#Instances:sort=instanceId" target="_blank">Click here</a> to view your AWS EC2 instances
+    - [Click here](https://eu-west-2.console.aws.amazon.com/ec2/v2/home?region=eu-west-2#Instances:sort=instanceId) to view your AWS EC2 instances
     - Right-click on your EC2 instance and select: `Instance State`->`Terminate`

 ### AWS Production Deployment Architecture

 While it is out of scope for this challenge, the diagram below is an example of what a production solutions architecture could look like when applying the best-practices from the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

-In this case, we use the existing containerised services (i.e. no code changes) and leverage ECS clusters with auto-scaling groups to provide a low-maintenance, secure, reliable, performant, and cost-effective AWS-based solution.
+In this case, we use the existing containerised services (i.e. no code changes) and leverage [ECS clusters](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html) with auto-scaling groups to provide a low-maintenance, secure, reliable, performant, and cost-effective AWS-based solution.

 ![](./images/MAT-HA-Architecture.png)

+## Review of the Solution

-## The Final Product: MAT Coding Challenge Dashboard
+### The MAT Coding Challenge Dashboard

 ![](./images/MAT-Coding-Challenge-Dashboard.png)